BuildTheEarth/docs/source/guide/installation.rst

 #.
 Install forge from `this link <https://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.12.2.html>`_.
 #.
 Download the modpack file `here <https://bte-installer.s3.amazonaws.com/public/modpack_versions/BuildTheEarthPack_1.6.zip>`_
 #.
-Extract the file a folder of your choice.
+Extract the modpack zip file to a folder of your choice.
 #.
 Go into the extracted folder, then the overrides folder.
 #.
 Move all the mods from the :code:`mods` folder to your mods folder of :code:`.minecraft`
 #.
 Move the :code:`Build The Earth (new projection)` folder from the :code:`saves` folder to your own :code:`saves` folder